THE ULTIMATE TRAVEL PLANNING GUIDE

 Travel planning can be a daunting task, especially with the amount of information that we have at such an easy reach, it’s so easy to get overwhelmed and frustrated.

-During my 1 year trip which became a 2-years, I did some planning but I also did lots of detours, because that’s when the magic happens and that’s how I love to travel.
+During my 1 year trip which became an endless journey as I have eventually embraced the digital nomad lifestyle, I did some planning but I also did lots of detours, because that’s when the magic happens and that’s how I love to travel.

 However there are a few important details that couldn’t be left in the hands of chance.